Recessed Vulva

 Many dogs with a recessed vulva develop bacterial infections that require treatment.
 The antibiotics used for treatment vary based upon the type and severity of infection.
 In the case of a mild skin infection, topical antibiotics may be effective.
 In the case of vaginitis, bladder infections, or more severe skin infections, oral antibiotics are often required.

-Once the infection has been treated, it is important to consider options to address the underlying conformational defect.
-This is especially the case when a dog experiences recurrent infections or infections that do not resolve with appropriate antibiotic therapy.
-If the underlying conformational defect is not addressed, the infections will continue to recur.
+Once the infection has been treated, the underlying conformational defect should be addressed, especially when a dog experiences recurrent infections or infections that do not resolve with antibiotic therapy.
+If the underlying conformational defect is not addressed, the infections will recur.
+There are two key treatment options for a recessed vulva:

 What is the prognosis for a recessed vulva?